ahmed-alaa/design-pattern-in-php/StrategyPattern/README.md

-# Design Patterns in PHP
+# Strategy Pattern in PHP
 Different design patterns implementation in PHP